 Promoting Leadership in health for African Nova Scotians (PLANS) is writing a regular blog post highlighting “Faces of Black Health”.
-This post highlights Rajean Willis and her role as a Social Worker.
+This post highlights Xavier Hartley and his role as a Registered Occupational Therapist.
 These profiles can also be found on our website in the Faces of Black Health Section.

 What do you do?

 I am a Registered Occupational Therapist working in two part-time positions with Nova Scotia Health.

 What is your role in your health profession?

 In one of my positions, I work as a Clinical Interventionist with the Early Intensive Behavioral Intervention Program (EIBI), where I oversee the development, and implementation of clinical treatment programs for preschoolers with autism spectrum disorder.
 This work is conducted from a client and family-centered approach in collaboration with colleagues on the Autism team and community partners.